edumco/automation-resources/resources/programing/javascript.md

 # Javascript

-Javascript is a scripted language that runs on browsers and alows creation of dinamic pages and most recently create complete systems through NodeJS.
+Javascript is a scripted language that runs on browsers and allows creation of dynamic pages and most recently create complete systems through NodeJS.

-It is used for test webpages and hibrid aplications.
+It is used for test webpages and hybrid applications.

-Protactor, Jasmine
+Protractor, Jasmine

 ## Courses